AltairQ/writeups/justCTF 2019/STEGANO_catto/README.md

 	return ((x+y) % n, (2*x+y) % n)
 ```

 As you can probably tell, the scripts use different coordinate systems.
-This is because PIL stores the image column-major, that is using `yx` order, therefore the `numpy` transformation operated on a transposed image. `Image.fromarray` method actually takes this into consideration, which is why I didn't notice any anomalies.
+This is because PIL stores the image using the `yx` order, therefore the `numpy` transformation operated on a transposed image. `Image.fromarray` method actually takes this into consideration, which is why I didn't notice any anomalies.
 This discrepancy prevented the vast majority of teams from finding the flag, essentially turning this chall into a guessing game.

 ### Main takeaway:
 * Don't use the same script for generating and solving challenges.